HansHammel/ajaxify/readme.txt

 == Description ==

-Apply ajax to load your wordpress pages without refresh.
+Apply ajax to load your wordpress pages Without refresh.
-Just Put your Main content id
+Just Put your Main content Id
 Choose your link cloass to ajaxify
-CHoose your gif loader and your theme will be converted to ajax.
+Choose your Gif loader and your theme will be converted to ajax.